ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/member_groups_edit.rst

 Can edit comments in their own channel entries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Determines whether a member of the group is allowed to **view comments**
+Determines whether a member of the group is allowed to **edit comments**
 via the control panel for their own channel entries.

 Can delete comments in their own channel entries